-- The State of Maryland has determined that the prescription drug coverage offered through our Program is creditable coverage.
+- The prescription drug plan is not available to retirees and/or dependents that reside or have an address listed outside of the United States, you will not be able to utilize the services. - The State of Maryland has determined that the prescription drug coverage offered through our Program is creditable coverage.
 Creditable coverage means that, on average for all plan participants, our Program is expected to pay out as much or more than the standard Medicare Part D prescription drug coverage will pay.
 It also means that if you keep our Program's coverage and do not enroll in a Medicare prescription drug plan now, you will not pay extra if you later decide to enroll in a Medicare prescription drug plan, so long as you do not have a break in coverage of 63 or more continuous days.
 If you go 63 or more continuous days without prescription drug coverage that is at least as good as Medicare's prescription drug coverage, your monthly premium will go up at least 1% per month for every month that you did not have that coverage.
 For example, if you go nineteen months without coverage, your premium will always be at least 19% higher than what many other people pay.
 You will have to pay this higher premium as long as you have Medicare prescription drug coverage.
 In addition, you may have to wait until the following November to enroll. - Individuals can enroll in a Medicare prescription drug plan when they first become eligible for Medicare and each year from October 15th through December 7th.
 In addition, if you cancel or lose coverage with our Program, you may be eligible for a Special Enrollment Period to sign up for a Medicare prescription drug plan.